-During the life of a patent related to the active ingredient per se in a product, the product at most would normally only be subject to competition from different products with similar indications.
+During the life of a patent related to the active ingredient per se of a product, the product at most would normally only be subject to competition from different products with similar indications.
 After a patent expires or a product loses exclusivity, the owner of the formerly patented product is likely to face increased competition from generic or biosimilar products entering the market, the extent of which will very much depend on various factors like the geographical market, the therapeutic area and the type of disease, the existing competition and the volume of sales of the original product.
-Typically loss of exclusivity will lead to loss of sales and/or price reductions hence reducing profits of the UCB Group (for more information on the expected expiration dates of the basic patent protection for key products of the UCB Group, please see "11.
-Intellectual Property" in "Description of UCB").
+Typically, loss of exclusivity will lead to loss of sales and/or price reductions hence reducing profits of the UCB Group (for more information on the expected expiration dates of the patent or other relevant applicable protection for key products of the UCB Group and description of the key products of the UCB Group, please see "11.
+Intellectual Property" and "6.
+Core Therapeutic Areas" in "Description of UCB").